fillumina/id-encryptor/README.md

 ## Encryption

-The proposed encrypting algorithms are [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)) for TSID (64 bit) and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for UUID (128 bit) used with the [ECB mode](https://www.highgo.ca/2019/08/08/the-difference-in-five-modes-in-the-aes-encryption-algorithm).
-The ECB mode is discouraged to encrypt long messages but it's perfectly adequate if the data to encrypt matches the size of the cipher block.
+The proposed encryption algorithms are [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)) for TSID (64 bit) and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for UUID (128 bit) used with [ECB mode](https://www.highgo.ca/2019/08/08/the-difference-in-five-modes-in-the-aes-encryption-algorithm).
+ECB mode is discouraged for encrypting long messages but it's perfectly adequate if the data to encrypt matches the size of the cipher block.

 ## Cache